 I loved reading and rereading choose-your-own-adventure stories as a child.
 It was empowering to know that the choices you made could change a story’s outcome in dozens of different ways long before video games were capable of the same complexity.
+Here is an example of that in action for a hero’s journey story that is part of a larger Breakout.
 The story maps for many of those books are a lot like a massive maze.
 I have created a Forms template to help students (and other teachers) create their own CYOA stories.
-Below is an overview of that template.
+Below is a document overview of that template.

 One of the great ways Google is influencing education is that they are open enough with their technology to work with partners that create other useful tools.
 Amongst these are Quizizz and Classcraft.
 Both are linked to Google Classroom and have capabilities like importing/exporting assessment scores to/from your G Suite applications.

 Quizizz is a game-based learning assessment tool that, unlike some competitive tools, show the complete question and responses on the student device.
 That means there won’t be 1:1 correspondence issues.
 Quizizz also adds to the fun using meme generators that can be created.
 It addition, it gives the ability to import individual questions from personal or public quizzes to make quiz creation simpler.